splunk/public-o11y-docs/gdi/monitors-monitoring/win_perf_counters.rst

 This monitor is available on Windows.

-.. note:: For information on the OpenTelemetry receiver based on the Windows Performance Counters input plugin, see :ref:`Windows Performance Counters receiver <windowsperfcounters-receiver>``
+.. note:: For information on the OpenTelemetry receiver based on the Windows Performance Counters input plugin, see :ref:`Windows Performance Counters receiver <windowsperfcounters-receiver>`.

 Benefits
 --------